 Why Do Prime Rates Change?

 When the economy is going strong and inflation is expected to rise, the federal fund rate is raised.
-Prime goes up as well.
-This theory is that the increased rate helps to keep prices and spending under control.
+The prime rate goes up as well.
+The theory is the increased rate helps to keep prices and spending under control.

 When taking out a loan for your business, there are a variety of factors that can impact the rate you get.
-While you always want the lowest rate possible, you may not qualify for prime rate finance rates if lenders have concerns about your credit score or credit history.
-They will also examine your length of time in business.
+While you always want the lowest rate possible, you may not qualify for prime financing rates if lenders have concerns about your credit score.
+They’ll examine how long you’ve been in business, too.